 $12.97 – $24.97

 Niagara Grape is the most popular cultivar of white seedless grapes.
 Niagara can be grown wherever there is direct sun and sufficient air circulation.
 Train grapes overhead onto shade arbors, outdoor living spaces or fence lines.
 Fruit is sweet and juicy, not acidic like some white varieties.
 Niagara grapes are well suited for jellies, juices and table use.
 Ripens mid-season.
-Due to state restrictions, we cannot ship this item to New York or Idaho.
+Due to state restrictions, we cannot ship this item to Arizona, Idaho, Nevada or New York.